pachi81/GlucoDataHandler/PrivatePolicy.md

 ### Use of Your Personal Data

 The Company may use Personal Data for the following purposes:
+- **To provide access to third-party services:** Your email address and credentials are used to establish a connection to your chosen glucose data source.
+These credentials are stored locally on your device and are never transmitted to our own servers.
 - **To sync with Health Connect:** If you enable the Health Connect integration, the Application will transmit blood glucose records to the Google Health Connect digital repository on your device.
 - __To provide and maintain our Service__, including to monitor the usage of our Service.
 - __To manage Your Account:__ to manage Your registration as a user of the Service.
 The Personal Data You provide can give You access to different functionalities of the Service that are available to You as a registered user.